wso2/docs-mi/en/docs/get-started/development-kickstart.md

 ### Option 1: Using the Visual Studio Code

-1. Click on the Command Palette on the top of the VS Code.
+1. Click on the Command Palette at the top of the VS Code.

     <a href="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/command-palette.png"><img src="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/command-palette.png" alt="Command palette" width="70%"></a>